nlpie/lexical_gazetteer/README.md

 # gazetteer

-covid_symptom_gazetteer (hereby referred as "COVID-19 gazetteer") is a high throughput annotation system for real-time indexing of unstructred clinical notes.
+Generic lexical gazetteer (hereby referred as "lexical gazetteer") is a high throughput annotation system for real-time indexing of unstructred clinical notes.

 ## Gazetteer Architecture